maxking/docker-mailman/README.md

   frequently update your installation without having to change the version numbers, you can use this.

-* Any changes in the Mailman components of the Images will cause a bump in the Minor version i.e. A.(B+1) will have one (and only one) updated Mailman component from A.B.
+* Any changes in the minor version of Mailman components of the images will cause a bump in the minor version i.e. A.(B+1) will have one (and only one) updated Mailman component from A.B.
 Also, significant change in functionality, that might change how Images work or how people interact with the containers, can also cause a bump in the minor version.

-* Major versions will change either when there are backwards incompatible changes or when the releases reach a certain set milestone.
+* Major versions will change either when there are backwards incompatible changes or when the releases reach a certain set milestone or when there are bugfix releases for the internal components or both.

 Security